mpsych/ODM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ODM is an open-source project that implements a two-stage unsupervised learning-based outlier detection pipeline for large mammogram collections.
-The goal of ODM is to filter out low-quality and undesired scans in mammogram datasets, thereby facilitating a more efficient and accurate downstream analysis.
-The pipeline first utilizes a threshold-based 5-bin histogram filtering (5BHIST) to filter out images with poor quality, followed by a Variational Autoencoder (VAE) to further detect and remove outlier scans.
+ODM is an open-source project that utilizes a two-stage hybrid algorithm, where the second stage employs unsupervised learning for outlier detection.
+Primarily designed for handling large mammogram collections, ODM's primary aim is to streamline mammogram datasets by filtering out low-quality and undesired scans.
+This facilitates more efficient and accurate downstream analysis.
+The first stage of the pipeline employs a threshold-based 5-bin histogram filtering (5BHIST) method, designed to exclude poor-quality images.
+The second stage leverages a Variational Autoencoder (VAE), an unsupervised machine learning model, to further identify and eliminate outlier scans.
+By combining conventional filtering techniques with advanced machine learning, ODM ensures robust and comprehensive outlier detection in mammogram datasets.

+The algorithms and strategies employed by ODM are based on our published research paper.
+In the additional documentation, we've included our replies to reviewers, a more detailed explanation of our methods, an analysis of our chosen parameters, and a thorough list of tested algorithms.

 ## Table of Contents